kedacore/external-scaler-azure-cosmos-db/README.md

 - **KEDA** - KEDA runs as a separate service in Kubernetes cluster.
 It enables auto-scaling of applications based on internal and more primarily, external events.
 Check [KEDA documentation](https://keda.sh/docs/concepts/) to learn more.

-- **External Scaler** - KEDA offers a host of out-of-the-box scalers.
-It also provides support for [external scalers](https://keda.sh/docs/scalers/external/).
-In this scheme, KEDA will query an external service to fetch the metric specs and live metrics of an event, and will scale the applications accordingly.
-This is where 'KEDA external scaler for Azure Cosmos DB' plugs itself in.
+- **External Scaler** - While KEDA ships with a set of [built-in scalers](https://keda.sh/docs/scalers/), it also allows users to extend KEDA through support for [external scalers](https://keda.sh/docs/scalers/external/).
+In this scheme, KEDA will query user's GRPC service to fetch  metrics of an event source, and will scale the applications accordingly.
+This is wheres 'KEDA external scaler for Azure Cosmos DB' plugs itself in.
 For information on how an external scaler can be implemented, check [KEDA external scaler concept](https://keda.sh/docs/concepts/external-scalers/).

 - **Listener Application(s)** - This represents the application `Deployment` or `StatefulSet` that you would like to scale in and out using KEDA and the external scaler.
 For information on how to setup the change feed processor in your application that processes changes in Cosmos DB container, read documentation on [change feed processing](https://docs.microsoft.com/azure/cosmos-db/sql/change-feed-processor).